yvazquezo/logicalrep_audit/README.md

   * DROP EXTENSION logicalrep_audit CASCADE;

 ## Examples
-To use the functionalities of logicalrep_audit, the extension must be created in the database:
+To use the functionalities of logicalrep_audit, the extension must be created in the database.

 #### Create the extension on dell database
     dell=# create extension logicalrep_audit ;
     CREATE EXTENSION

 #### Generate the DDL of a publication
-The function "generate_ddl_publication" generates the DDL of the publication passed by parameter, with the tables included in the publication and the publication options:
+The function "generate_ddl_publication" generates the DDL of the publication passed by parameter, with the tables included in the publication and the publication options.

 ##### Create a publication on dell database
      dell=# create publication pub_categories for table categories;